 As you put the finishing touches on your tax return, you’re probably wondering which of your educational expenditures are tax-deductible.
 Can you deduct the cost of your new laptop, for example?
-And what about your textbooks?
+And what about your textbooks or tuition?

-You’ll want to check out this article for yourself.
+You’ll want to check out this resource for yourself.
 But until you do, here’s a quick summary .

 - There are basically two different ways to deduct college costs.
 The American Opportunity Credit lets you deduct tuition, student activities fees, and required textbooks.
 The Lifetime Learning Credit lets you deduct the same expenses, but only if you have to pay them directly to a college as a condition of enrollment.

 - You can deduct the cost of a laptop that you need to complete your coursework.
 But if you’re using the Lifetime Learning Credit, you have to provide documentation that you purchased it from the college that you are attending, and that the college required it.

 - What about textbooks?
 You can deduct their cost under either The American Opportunity Credit or the Lifetime Learning Credit deduction.
 But to use the Lifetime Learning Credit, you must have bought required books directly from your college.